Pagure/pagure/doc/usage/first_steps.rst

 .. _first-steps:

-First Steps on pagure
+First Steps on Pagure
 =====================

-When coming to pagure for the first time there are a few things one should do or check to ensure all works as desired.
+When coming to Pagure for the first time there are a few things one should do or check to ensure all works as desired.

-Login to pagure or create your account
+Login to Pagure or create your account
 --------------------------------------

 Pagure has its own user account system.

-For instances of pagure such as the one at `pagure.io <https://pagure.io>`_ where the authentication is delegated to a third party (in the case of pagure.io, the Fedora Account System) via OpenID, the local user account is created upon login.
+For instances of Pagure such as the one at `pagure.io <https://pagure.io>`_ where the authentication is delegated to a third party (in the case of pagure.io, the Fedora Account System) via OpenID, the local user account is created upon login.